-- Detrimental impact on the marketability of future bonds - Tax consequences to the State and bondholders - Penalties and fines - Legal action by bond holders against the State - Inability to reenter the bond market national regulatory bodies.
+- Detrimental impact on the marketability of future bonds - Tax consequences to the State and bondholders - Penalties and fines - Legal action by bond holders against the State - Inability to reenter the bond market

+As noted previously, the Director of Financial Reporting, assisted by Bond Counsel, is responsible for providing ongoing disclosure information to established national information repositories and for maintaining compliance with disclosure standards promulgated by state and national regulatory bodies.
 This individual works with bond counsel to assure that this is completed annually and in the event of the occurrence of a disclosure event.
 The National Association of Bond Lawyers (NABL) and the Government Finance Officers Association (GFOA) developed and issued a Post Issuance Compliance Checklist to assist bond counsel and issuer staff in identifying and monitoring disclosure.
 A copy of this document is included in the Procedures Manual.